Sing-Li/Instant-web-applications-with-Meteor/README_FIRST.txt

 To try out this sample code, you need to first make sure that Meteor is installed and running on your system.

-This sample code has been tested against Meteor 0.6.3.1.
+This sample code has been tested against the Meteor official release 1.0.

-Please note that Meteor 0.6.3.1 officially supports only MacOSX and Linux.
+Please note that Meteor 1.0  officially supports only MacOSX and Linux.

 See official Meteor website for support of Windows.